September 4, 2021 by

 Open, honest communication when caring for aging parents is also critical.
 Family caretakers and their parents should share their thoughts in regards to what is working well in the relationship, and what needs to be changed.
 Frequently just understanding the other person’s perspective makes a huge difference.
 For example, a senior parent may communicate annoyance with being prompted to put on his or her glasses.
 A recommended response may be to clarify the reason behind the reminders – because of a fear that the parent may fall, for example.
 A compromise can then be reached.

 Concentrating on the quality time your caregiving role provides you with your aging parents, while handling your parents’ needs with your own, is key.
 One of the best ways to accomplish this is by choosing a reliable care partner to assist.
-Email or call At Home Independent Living at (315) 579-HOME (4663) if you’re looking for in-home care near Syracuse, NY or the surrounding areas.
+Email or call At Home Independent Living at (315) 579-HOME (4663) if you’re looking for solutions for independent living in Salina or the surrounding areas.